MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/twitch-html5.md

 ## Server and Domain

-This tutorial requires a **Web Server** in order to follow the instructions.
-If you do not have a registered remote **Web Server** yet, please follow our [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial for information on how to run a local web server.
+This tutorial requires a web server in order to follow the instructions.
+If you do not have a registered remote web server yet, please follow our [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial for information on how to run a local web server.
 Throughout this tutorial, we will assume your domain is [http://localhost/](http://localhost/).

 ## Registering a Twitch Application